DeepakBookdown/stat120_bookdown/_book/Practice_Problems_12.md

 #### (d) 	Interpret + Conclusion

 Interpret the p-value.
-Does the p-value support the alternative hypothesis (do you think difference of means of 3 is statistically significant) or is it inconclusive?
+Does the p-value support the alternative hypothesis (do you think difference of means of 3 is statistically discernible) or is it inconclusive?
 Explain.

 <details><summary><red>Click for answer</red></summary>
 *Answer:* We would see a difference of at least 3 words recalled, on average, in about 4.4% of all possible samples if the influence of sleep and caffeine on recall was the same The results show some evidence of statistical significance, meaning that the caffeine and sleep may have some difference effects on word recall ability.